ReCoded-Org/curriculum-backend-server-side-validation-practice/README.md

 After your changes are pushed, return to this assignment on Canvas for the final step of submission.

 ## Conclusion
-Now you know how to validate user input and handle different types of errors.
+Now you have learnt how to validate user inputs and handle different types of errors.
+Validation helps us ensure that any mistakes made by a user does not affect the functionality of our system.
+We always inform the user about the issue so that they can correct it.
+Can you think of other scenarios besides user registration form where validation will be helpful?

-There is another famous validation package called [Joi](https://dev.to/itnext/joi-awesome-code-validation-for-node-js-and-express-35pk) make sure to check it out.
+Make sure to check out another famous validation package called [Joi](https://dev.to/itnext/joi-awesome-code-validation-for-node-js-and-express-35pk).

 ---